artificialcitizens/bark-tts-api/README.md

 Once downloaded they will load into GPU memory.
 The `suno/bark` model uses ~5.5gb of VRAM while the `suno/bark-small` uses ~2.25gb.

-We recommend the standard model for best quality
+We recommend the standard model for best quality, but if you'd like to try the small model then you can adjust the model name in `main.py` and restart the server

 ## Calling the API